thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 ## Missing path and internals

-This error indicates model configuration is missing a path to a valid JSON file.
+This error indicates the model configuration is missing a path to a valid JSON file.

-If you are loading a first-party UpscalerJS model (one installed via npm, under the `@upscalerjs/` namespace) this likely indicates an error.
-[Please open a bug report](https://github.com/thekevinscott/UpscalerJS/issues/new?assignees=thekevinscott&labels=bug&projects=&template=bug_report.md&title=)
+### When using a custom model configuration

 If you are providing a custom model configuration, you are missing the `path` variable.
 The UpscalerJS instantiation should look something like: